Susan Hutchison: Political career

 In 2005, Hutchison was one of ten people appointed by King County Executive Ron Sims to the “King County Independent Task Force on Elections” that was commissioned to make recommendations to improve the election process after the contested gubernatorial election of 2004.

-When Sims stepped down in April 2009, Hutchison announced her candidacy for the non-partisan office of King County Executive.
+When Sims stepped down in April 2009, Hutchison announced her candidacy for the non-partisan office of King County executive.
 Hutchison won the primary election with 37% of the vote and finished second in the general election against Dow Constantine, with 224,467 votes (41% of the vote).

 In 2013, Hutchison became the chair of the Washington State Republican Party.
 As chair of the party, she described Republicans as a “patchwork quilt of opinions” in need of unity and strong leadership.
 During her term as chair, the GOP gained six seats in the state house of representatives and the number of state senators caucusing with the Republicans expanded to 26, the highest total since 1949.
 She resigned in February 2018 amid speculation she would take a position with the administration of President Donald Trump.
 Hutchison was the unsuccessful Republican nominee for the U.S. Senate in the 2018 election, losing to incumbent Democrat Maria Cantwell.
-Hutchison received 1,282,804 votes (41% of the vote).
-During the campaign, she debated Cantwell twice, emphasizing “18 reasons” to vote for Hutchison in 2018.
+Hutchison received 1,282,804 votes (42% of the vote).
+During the campaign, she debated Cantwell twice, and emphasized “18 reasons” to vote for Hutchison in 2018.

 Personal life

-In 1976, she married high school classmate Andy Hutchison, an executive for the Boeing Company.
+In 1976, she married high school classmate Andy Hutchison, who became an executive with the Boeing Company.
 He is a retired Marine Corps colonel and a 1976 graduate of the U.S. Naval Academy.
 They have two sons who graduated from Seattle public schools.
 Her father, George H. Sylvester (1927–2015), retired from the U.S. Air Force in 1981 as a lieutenant general.